E-40: 1986–1999

-2000 – 2010
+2000–2010

 In 2003 E-40 began hosting E-Feezy Radio, a weekly program on San Francisco hip-hop radio station KMEL that showcased Bay Area hip hop.
 KMEL regularly broadcast the program until 2008.
-After completing a deal with Jive Records he signed with Lil Jon's BME Recordings and Warner Bros.
-Records.
-After the signing, he appeared on Lil Jon's single "Snap Yo Fingers", also featuring Sean P of YoungBloodz, which became a hit reaching the top 10 of the Billboard Hot 100.
-Afterwards, his single "Tell Me When To Go", featuring Oakland rapper Keak Da Sneak, became popular throughout the United States, and E-40 appeared on MTV's Direct Effect and BET's 106 & Park.
+After completing a deal with Jive Records he signed with Lil Jon's BME Recordings and Reprise Records.
+After the signing, he appeared on Lil Jon's single "Snap Yo Fingers", also featuring Sean P of YoungBloodZ, which became a hit reaching the top 10 of the Billboard Hot 100.
+Afterwards, his single "Tell Me When to Go", featuring Oakland rapper Keak da Sneak, became popular throughout the United States, and E-40 appeared on MTV's Direct Effect and BET's 106 & Park.
 Publicity for E-40 was achieved through the MTV special My Block: The Bay.
-He later released "U And Dat" in April 2006, featuring T-Pain and Kandi Girl and produced by Lil Jon.
-His album My Ghetto Report Card debuted at #1 on the Top R&B/Hip-Hop Albums chart and #3 on the Billboard Hot 200 on March 14, 2006.
+He later released "U and Dat" in April 2006, featuring T-Pain and Kandi Girl and produced by Lil Jon.
+His album My Ghetto Report Card debuted at No. 1 on the Top R&B/Hip-Hop Albums chart and No. 3 on the Billboard Hot 200 on March 14, 2006.
 Released through Sick Wid It/BME/Warner Bros.
-Records, the album was produced by Lil Jon, Rick Rock, and E-40's son, Droop-E. He was also featured on DJ Shadow's new album The Outsider, on a track called Dat's My Part.
-In 2006, he also appeared on Tech N9ne's Everready: The Religion CD on a track titled Jellysickle.
-In that same year, he contributed a verse to the official remix of It's Okay (One Blood) by fellow West coast rapper the Game along with 24 other prominent MCs.
+Records, the album was produced by Lil Jon, Rick Rock, and E-40's son, Droop-E. On March 30, 2010, E-40 released two albums called Revenue Retrievin': Day Shift and Revenue Retrievin': Night Shift.
+Both include guest appearances from Too Short, Snoop Dogg, Gucci Mane, Bobby V, and more.
+They debuted at numbers 47 & 49 respectively on the 200.
+The first single from the Day Shift album is "Bitch" featuring Too Short.
+On March 29, 2011, E-40 released two albums called Revenue Retrievin': Overtime Shift and Revenue Retrievin': Graveyard Shift.
+They include guest spots from Lil Jon, Bun B, Slim Thug, Tech N9ne & more.
+They both entered on the 200 chart at No's 42 and 40.
+In November 2010, E-40 and Too Short announced that they would release two collaborative album in Summer 2012 entitled History: Mob Music and History: Function Music.
+E-40 also performed at the Gathering of the Juggalos.